Excel VBA Tutor Excel VBA Classic Excel VBA 2010 Excel VBA 365 Excel VBA Examples About Us

 End Sub

-MsgBox Workbooks("Book1").Fullname
+MsgBox Workbooks("Book1").FullName

 End Sub

-20.2 The Workbook Methods
+20.2 Powerful Workbook Methods

 Private Sub CommandButton1_Click()